matbesancon/Optimization101/README.md

 # Optimization101

-Introduction to mathematical optimization using Python-Numpy
+Quick dive into mathematical optimization using Python-Numpy.
+* Gradient descent
+* Global optimization with Simulated Annealing